MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/01-MiniLab_Use_Azure_Portal.md

 - Database query tools such as sqlcmd

 Working with the CLI:

 1. Click the Azure Cloud Shell icon

-1. When you launch the shell, you see a Welcome window.

 1. You can choose either a **Bash** or **PowerShell** environment, depending on your personal preferences.
 Select any
     * You can also change the shell at any time through the language drop-down on the left side of the shell.